OfirBenMoshe/rag-qa-pipeline/README.md

 This project implements a fully local **RAG system** that:
 - Extracts structured chunks from `.docx` documents
-- Indexes them using FAISS
+- Indexes them using FAISS Vector Database
 - Re-ranks results using a cross-encoder
 - Generates answers using Azure OpenAI (GPT-35-Turbo)
 - Supports a Gradio UI for interactive querying